Cemententhusiast/VacationPasta/README.md

 Commands:

-  /enable [message] - Allows you to set a message that will be displayed when a user pings you
+  /enable [message] - Allows you to set a message to be displayed when a user pings you

   /shutup           - Stops the replying and deletes your preset message